Should digestive health influence your exercise program?

 Your body is a complex, interrelated ecosystem.
 Your gut and movement-systems are more closely connected than you may think.

-Special thanks to specialist trainer and therapist Shaun Brooking for this guest post for Steve Grant Health.
+Special thanks to specialist personal trainer and therapist Shaun Brooking for this guest post.